-\begin{thm} If $\alpha$ is bpq and if the condition (\ref{hypoGamma0}) is satisfied uniformly with respect to $(a,b)$ in the unit sphere, there are $0 < r_1, r_2 < +\infty$ two constants such that for a ``large'' set of integers $n$ as in Theorem \ref{densityThm1}: - $\Gamma_n$ satisfies inequalities of the form $r_1 I_2 \leq \Gamma_n(a,b) \leq r_1 I_2$; - the distribution of $\Gamma_n^{-1} \Phi_n$ is close to the standard 2-dimensional normal law. \end{thm} \proof \ We only give an idea of the proof.

-The classical method of proof of a CLT for a vectorial function is to show a scalar CLT for all linear combinations of the components.
-Likewise, we start again the proof of Theorem (\ref{clt}), but we take care of the bound from below of the variance for $a\varphi_n^1 + b \varphi_n^2$ (which should be uniform for $(a, b)$ in the unit sphere). \eop

-In order to apply the theorem, we need (\ref{hypoGamma0}) uniformly on the unit sphere.
-To get it, we can use the following proposition. \begin{prop} Let $\Lambda$ be a compact space and $(F_\lambda, \lambda \in \Lambda)$ be a family of nonnegative non identically null continuous functions on $\T^d$ depending continuously on $\lambda$.
+\begin{thm} If $\alpha$ has bounded partial quotients and if the condition (\ref{hypoGamma0}) is satisfied uniformly with respect to $(a,b)$ in the unit sphere, there are $0 < r_1, r_2 < +\infty$ two constants such that for a ``large'' set of integers $n$ as in Theorem \ref{densityThm1}: - $\Gamma_n$ satisfies inequalities of the form $r_1 I_2 \leq \Gamma_n(a,b) \leq r_1 I_2$; - the distribution of $\Gamma_n^{-1} \Phi_n$ converges to the standard 2-dimensional normal law. \end{thm} \proof \ We only sketch the proof.
+The classical method of proof of a CLT for a vectorial function is to show a scalar CLT for all linear combinations of the components of the function.
+So the proof is like that of Theorem \ref{clt}, but taking care of the bound from below of the variance for $a\varphi_n^1 + b \varphi_n^2$: (\ref{hypoGamma0}) should be uniform for $(a, b)$ on the unit sphere.
+This is done in the next proposition. \eop \begin{prop} Let $\Lambda$ be a compact space and $(F_\lambda, \lambda \in \Lambda)$ be a family of nonnegative non identically null continuous functions on $\T^d$ depending continuously on $\lambda$.
 If a sequence $(z_n)$ is equidistributed in $\T^d$, then

 \end{prop} \proof \ For $\lambda \in \Lambda$, let $u_\lambda \in \T^d$ be such that $F_\lambda(u_\lambda) = \sup_{u \in \T^d} F_\lambda(u)$.
 We have $F_\lambda(u_\lambda) > 0$ and there is $\eta_\lambda > 0$ and an open neighborhood $U_{\lambda}$ of $u_\lambda$ such that $F_\lambda(u) > 2 \eta_\lambda$ for $u \in U_{\lambda}$.
 Using the continuity of $F_\lambda$ with respect to the parameter $\lambda$, the inequality $F_\zeta(u) > \eta_\lambda$ holds for $u \in U_{\lambda}$ and $\zeta$ in an open neighborhood $V_{\lambda}$ of $\lambda$.
 By compactness of $\Lambda$, there is a finite set $(\lambda_j, j \in J)$ such that $(V_{\lambda_j}, j \in J)$ is an open covering of $\Lambda$.
 Let $\theta := \frac12 \inf_{j \in J} \, Leb(U_{\lambda_j})$.